Tyrik630/beam.nvim/README.md

 **🖖 Beam me up!
 Transport your text operations across file moving only when required.**

-beam.nvim brings a new superpower to Neovim - perform text operations (yank, delete, change, visual selection) anywhere in your file using search, while moving only when needed.
+beam.nvim makes it possible to perform text operations (yank, delete, change, visual selection) anywhere in your file using search, while moving only when needed.

 <div align="center">